zchapman24/full-stack-repetitions/README.md

 ## CHECKPOINT 1
 > - Note: There will be multiple checkpoints throughout the instructions.
-> - If you have made it here and are not real sure how you did it, this is a great spot to take a breath, and go `SCORCHED EARTH`.
+> - If you have made it here and are not real sure how you did it, this is a great spot to take a breath, and go [SCORCHED EARTH](#where-to-start).
 Tear it all down, [WHERE TO START](#where-to-start) and follow the above steps once more ensuring you are comfortable executing them.
 > - If you are comfortable with these steps so far, then proceed to the next section, where you will setup your `ExpressJS API`.

 ---